UW Huskies spring football: A productive day for wide receiver Brayden Lenius

 — On fourth-and-1, senior S Trevor Walker knocked down a K.J.
 Carta-Samuels pass to the flat to complete the stop for the No. 2 defense.

 — Redshirt freshman Daniel Bridge-Gadd, running the No. 3 offense, scored the offense’s only touchdown of the day during team periods when he ran 7 yards up the middle on a designed QB sneak on the final team play of the day.
 Earlier in the drive, Bridge-Gadd had converted on fourth-and-long when he found WR Hohn Gardner for a 15-yard gain to the defense’s 30-yard line.
-After a Bridge-Gadd 5-yard run, Bridge-Gadd scrambled and found WR Max Richmond for another 15-yard gain.
+After a Bridge-Gadd 5-yard run, Bridge-Gadd scrambled and found WR Max Richmond for another 15-yard gain.\

+— From about 41 yards, Tristan Vizcaino converted his clutch kick as the ball ricocheted off the right upright and in.
+That prompted a small celebration from his teammates, who didn’t have to run end-of-day sprints.
+After team came together at midfield, Chris Petersen made Vizcaino kick again because players didn’t clap and take a knee in perfect unison, as the head coach demands.
+No worries: Vizcaino made another long field goal, and the players the perfectly huddled around Petersen to close things out.

 — Redshirt freshman Luke Wattenberg, dinged up earlier this month, was back with the No. 2 offensive line and got some reps in at guard.
 New O-line coach Scott Huff has said Wattenberg will be in the mix for playing time this fall.